geodezyx.time_series package

 - Parameters:

-interptype (TYPE, optional) – Interpolation type.
-The default is ‘slinear’.
+interptype (str, optional) – Interpolation type.
+The default is ‘slinear’ (linear).

 - Return type: